jacklisov/visioVoiceApplication/README.md

-# Python voice assistant for MS Visio
+# Python voice assistant for MS Visio Flowchart
 ### English

 This is a program that allows you to control MS Visio using voice commands.
 The project was developed in 1.5 days in the Python programming language, using the Pypiwin32, pyAudio and vosk libraries.